seung-lab/e2198-gc-analysis/README.md

 ## Code for specific analyses, by directory name:

 ### analysis
-All the MATLAB codes and data used for analysis.
+MATLAB codes and data used for analysis.
 Run MATLAB codes within this folder to avoid dependency issues.

 ### arbor_segregation
 Code for quantifying segregation of distribution of cell features.
 Run it within the folder "analysis" to avoid dependency issues.